synestize/synestizer/HOWTO.md

    You will find synestizer at http://localhost:8080/

    NB although mongoose supposedly supports SSL, I can't make it work.
-Might need
+   Might need a custom compile

 2. If you are on Max OS X, your computer has a built-in web server.
 There are many instructions online about setting this up.
-[Here is a good one](http://macosxautomation.com/workshops/sharing/03.html)
+[Here is a good one about the basic part](http://macosxautomation.com/workshops/sharing/03.html), and [here is the manual page about encryption](https://support.apple.com/kb/PH15666?locale=en_US) and [here](https://support.apple.com/kb/PH14003?locale=en_US) and the [in-depth version](https://blog.httpwatch.com/2013/12/12/five-tips-for-using-self-signed-ssl-certificates-with-ios/)
 3. If you are comfortable with the command-line, running a web server is easy; TODO: explain how to make it work with SSL.